AI Screenr

 • Required skills and preferred skills

-• Must-have competencies with required levels (basic / intermediate / advanced / expert)
+• Must-have skills with required levels (basic, intermediate, advanced, expert)

-• Knockout criteria (minimum experience, work authorization, salary range, language, anything you wrote into the JD)
+• Disqualification rules (minimum experience, work authorization, salary range, language, and anything else in the job description)

 • Custom interview questions

-• Up to 5 structured question blueprints — each with must-cover topics, follow-up prompts, and strong / weak answer indicators so the AI knows what a great answer sounds like for this specific role
+• Up to 5 structured question templates — each with must-cover topics, follow-up questions, and strong and weak answer indicators so the AI knows what a great answer sounds like for this specific role

-You review the draft, adjust anything that does not match your actual bar, and save.
+You review the draft, adjust anything that does not match your actual standards, and save.
 Typical time: 30 seconds to a minute.

 Option B — Manual Configuration

 Prefer to build from scratch?
-The form walks you through every field directly.
-Allow about 5 minutes for a new role, faster once you have a template to clone.
+The form walks you through every field.
+Allow about 5 minutes for a new role, faster once you have a template to copy.

 What Gets Configured